stevenatkin/Coursera_Capstone/capstone_project.md

 *Fig. 16: Dallas Fort Worth Clusters*

-Examing the results of clustering reveals four distinct clusters in San Antonio and Phoenix and eight clusters in Dallas Fort Worth.
+Examining the results of clustering reveals four distinct clusters in San Antonio and Phoenix and eight clusters in Dallas Fort Worth.
 When examining the clusters for each city more closely some obvious similarities emerge.

 We find that in the case of community colleges in San Antonio the clusters are largely defined by the venue categories Coffee Shops and Mexican Restaurants.
-When we look at Phoenix we see a similiar pattern especially for Mexican Resturants, but the other clusters are not as distinct as what was observed in San Antonio and certainly there is no cluster that is uniquely defined by the presense of Coffee Shops.
+When we look at Phoenix we see a similar pattern especially for Mexican restaurants, but the other clusters are not as distinct as what was observed in San Antonio and certainly there is no cluster that is uniquely defined by the presence of Coffee Shops.
 When we examine the community colleges in the Dallas Fort Worth area we find a greater number of clusters some of which are different from what was observed in San Antonio and Phoenix.
-Specifically, the clusters that are defined by Breweries and Burger Joints, yet we do see clusters that are defined by the presense of Mexican Resturants as was observed in San Antonio.
+Specifically, the clusters that are defined by Breweries and Burger Joints, yet we do see clusters that are defined by the presence of Mexican Restaurants as was observed in San Antonio.

 #### Geospatial Locations of Colleges